 You can apply for a student loan at any time before the end of the academic term or academic year for which you are enrolled at the college.
 Loan processing can take a week or two, so be sure to plan ahead so that you can have your funds in time for the start of the semester or the payment deadline.

 If a student still has need for additional resources after receiving a Federal Direct Student Loan or PLUS Loan, there are several private lenders that provide loans to students.
 Most dependent students may need a co-signer for these private loans.

 Once you and your family have considered federal loan options, you can apply for a private educational loan through a bank, credit union or other lender.
 These funds can also be used to pass past due balances for prior terms.

 Wilson College has not received any financial benefits from private lenders in exchange for providing loans to our students and families.
+Lenders can be found using an internet search or by contacting your privae lending institution or you may compare lenders by using the Credible website.
 Contact the Financial Aid Office to see if there are any other options available.

 Work-study is an employment program available to students who show eligibility and interest for part-time work at the college.
 A work-study award will be included in your financial aid package.
 Students must file the FAFSA before the April 30 priority deadline to be considered for a position and answer "Yes" on the FAFSA that they want to work on campus.
 Work study funds are limited.